 We obtained an understanding of the legal and regulatory frameworks within which the charitable company operates, focusing on those laws and regulations that have a direct effect on the determination of material amounts and disclosures in the financial statements.
-The laws and regulations we considered in this context were the Companies Act 2006, the Charities Act 2011, together with the Charities SORP (FRS 102).
+The laws and regulations we considered in this context were the Companies Act 2006, together with the Charities SORP (FRS102) 2019.
 We assessed the required compliance with these laws and regulations as part of our audit procedures on the related financial statement items.